 Q: How is the CBM distinction retained after it has been awarded?

-A: The renewal requirement must be satisfied each recognition year by earning 15 points in any of the 3 curricular areas and submitting those points no later than January 31 of the following year.
+A: The renewal requirement must be satisfied each recognition year by earning 15 points and submitting those points no later than January 31 of the following year.

 Q: How are board members advised about CBM points earned?